micole-mar/COMPSCI130ConnectFour/README.md

 Connect4 game with implemented Computer AI (implementing minimax algorithm)

-To enhance the AI's decision-making capabilities, I devised a scoring framework centered on identifying patterns of 2-in-a-row, 3-in-a-row, and 4-in-a-row moves.
+To enhance the AI's decision-making capabilities, I devised a scoring framework centered on identifying patterns of 4-in-a-row moves.
 This scoring system serves a dual purpose, as it accounts for both the AI's and the opponent's achievements in these patterns.

-Here's how moves are assigned scores:

-Any move that results in a four-in-a-row for the AI: Earns 1000 points.
-Any move that leads to a three-in-a-row for the AI: Earns 5 points.
-Any move that establishes a 2-in-a-row for the AI: Earns 2 points.
-Any move by the opponent that forms a four-in-a-row: Deducts 1000 points.
-Any move by the opponent resulting in a three-in-a-row: Deducts 100 points.
-Any move by the opponent that leads to a two-in-a-row: Deducts 2 points.
-It's important to note that this scoring mechanism considers the entire game board, encompassing all past occurrences of 2-in-a-row, 3-in-a-row, and 4-in-a-row, rather than focusing solely on the most recent move.
+It's important to note that this scoring mechanism considers the entire game board, encompassing all past occurrences of 4-in-a-row, rather than focusing solely on the most recent move.

-The Minimax Algorithm Functions:
-My Minimax algorithm relies on two core functions:

-choose_move(self, player): This function serves a dual role: firstly, it triggers the Minimax algorithm, and secondly, it identifies and returns the column of the optimal move to make.
-This decision is made by evaluating all possible moves up to three turns ahead.

-choose_move_for_minimax_points(self, player_to_play, player_to_evaluate, should_maximize, depth): This function embodies the Minimax algorithm's recursive logic.
-It continually calls itself to explore all potential game states, up to a depth of three moves ahead, and returns the points and corresponding move location for the best possible move each time.
-To ensure that the board's state remains unchanged during this process, I've introduced an auxiliary function called copy(self) to replicate the board.
-This way, each recursive move is executed on a copied version of the board, preserving the original state for display purposes without modification.
+AI player:

+Maximise Points: The AI player aims to maximize its own points.
+It evaluates the current game board and tries to make moves that result in the AI player earning more points.

+Minimise Opponent's Points: If there are no immediate moves that would increase the AI player's points, the AI player checks if the opponent (Player 1) has any moves that could result in them earning a large number of points.
+In this case, the AI tries to block the opponent's potential wins.

+Fallback to Center Columns: If there are no moves that maximize points or block the opponent, the AI player chooses columns that are as close to the center of the board as possible.
+This is a heuristic to select potentially strategic columns.

+Simple Evaluation: The AI player doesn't perform an in-depth evaluation of game states, nor does it consider future moves beyond the current turn.
+It makes decisions based on the current state of the board and the heuristic rules mentioned above.

+Skills:
+- Object-Oriented Programming (OOP): The code is organized into classes (GameBoard and FourInARow) to encapsulate game logic and behavior, demonstrating an understanding of OOP principles.
+- Game Logic Implementation: The project involves implementing the rules and logic of the Connect Four game, including win conditions, turns, and game state management.
+- User Input Handling: The code captures and validates user input, ensuring that players can interact with the game by choosing columns for their moves.
+- AI Decision-Making: Although it uses a heuristic-based approach rather than a complex AI algorithm, the code demonstrates the implementation of a basic AI opponent that can make decisions based on simple rules.
+- Looping and Control Structures: The game loop controls the flow of the game, allowing players to take turns and checking for game-over conditions.
+- Data Structures: Lists and nested lists are used to represent the game board and manage the state of the game.
+- Conditional Statements: Conditional statements are employed throughout the code for various game logic purposes, including checking for wins, determining AI moves, and validating user input.
+- Error Handling: Basic error handling is implemented to manage potential issues, such as invalid user input or board operations.
+- Lists and Indexing: Lists are used extensively to manage the game board and track the state of each column.
+- Math Operations: Mathematical operations are used to calculate the number of free positions, points, and determine the center of the game board.
+- User Interaction: The code interacts with users by displaying messages, requesting input, and providing feedback on the game's progress.
+- Heuristic-Based Decision-Making: The AI's heuristic-based decision-making demonstrates an understanding of creating basic strategies for game opponents.
+- Print and Display: The code includes a mechanism to print and display the game board, allowing players to visualize the game's state.